Bhindi Bhaji Recipe

 - 2 teaspoon Kashmiri red chili powder

-Remove the lid and add 2 tablespoon chopped cilantro and mix well.
+Step 13: Remove the lid.
+Add 2 tablespoon chopped cilantro and mix well.

 Pro Tips By Neha

-Be generous with the oil as okra need slightly more oil to cook perfectly than other vegetables.
+Be generous with the oil; okra needs slightly more oil than other vegetables to cook perfectly.

-To make a variation, add ¼ cup of crushed roasted peanuts at the end of the cooking.
+To make a variation, add ยผ cup of crushed roasted peanuts at the end of the cooking.

 You can add a few chopped green chilies if you like hot sabji.